 The most ridiculous one?
 Blushes that match your skintones and moods… How can that even happen?

 Yet, these blushes do change colour sightly upon application and look slightly different on everyone.
 Magic?
 Nah, just chemistry. 😉

 Here’s how they work:

 1. Red 27 changes colour with PH

-Red 27 is the most used trick to make a cosmetic change colour.
-In a waterless base, this red dye is actually colourless.
-But, when it comes in contact with moisture, the change in ph turns it into a bright pink hue.
-And that’s exactly what happens when you apply this dye on the skin.
-It reacts with the moisture in your skin (or even in the air, especially in humid environments), changing colour.
-This trick is used in Smashbox O-Glow Intuitive Chic Colour and Stila Custom Color Blush.
+Red 27 is a red dye that’s colourless in a waterless base.
+But, when it comes in contact with moisture, the change in pH turns it into a bright pink hue.
+When you apply it on your cheeks, the dye re.acts with the moisture in your skin (or even in the air, especially in humid environments), changing colour.

 2. Encapsulated colourants

 Another trick is to coat colourants with waxy or gel-like ingredients, encapsulating them into small beads.
 Then, these beads are suspended in an uncoloured base.
 When you rub the usually colourless products into the skin, these beads break, releasing the colourant trapped inside them.
 The more you rub the product, the more colour is released.
 This gives the illusion that the product is able to detect your skintone, when, in reality, you just stop rubbing when the colour has become dark enough to match your colouring exactly.
-This technology is mostly used in powders and foundations, such as Almay Smart Shade Skin Tone Matching Makeup.
+This technology is mostly used in powders and foundations.

 The Bottom Line

 Have you ever tried any makeup products that promised to change colour to match your skintone or mood?
-If so, did you like them, or were you disappointed?
+Share your experience in the comments below.